adrianylee/BENG183_Snakemake/snakemake_v2.md

 ![alt text](snakemaketraits.png)

 #### **Snakemake is designed to be sustainable, survive interruptions, and evolve with new data and processes**
-- **Automation**: Snakemake automatically figures out which steps to run, in which order, based on declared inputs/outputsand the target files you ask for, instead of manually chaining commands.
+- **Automation**: Snakemake automatically determines which steps to run and in which order based on declared inputs/outputs and the target files of the `all` rule, instead of manually chaining commands.
 - **Scalability**: The same Snakefile can scale from a few samples on a laptop to hundreds on an HPC cluster by parallelizing independent rules and adjusting only the execution profile, not the workflow logic or code.
-- **Portability**: Per-rule Conda or container definitions let Snakemake pin software and versions, so the exact sameworkflow can run reliably across different machines and compute environments.
+- **Portability**: Per-rule Conda or container definitions let Snakemake pin software and versions, so the exact same workflow can run reliably across different machines and compute environments.
-- **Readability**: Snakemake uses a Pythonic, rule-based syntax where each step is a small, named block (rule) with explicitinput, output, and commands, making complex pipelines easier to understand and review, even to complete beginners.
+- **Readability**: Snakemake uses a Pythonic, rule-based syntax where each step is a small, named block (rule) with explicit input, output, and commands, making complex pipelines easier to understand and review, even to beginners.
-- **Traceability**: Because every file is produced by a specific rule and command, Snakemake can show exactly how eachoutput was generated (DAG, rulegraph, logs), enabling you to trace results back through all intermediate steps.
+- **Traceability**: Because every file is produced by a specific rule and command, Snakemake can show exactly how each output was generated (DAG, rulegraph, logs), enabling you to trace results back through all intermediate steps.
+Furthermore, the specified `input` and `output` in each rule makes it easy to implicitly trace the workflow.
 - **Documentation**: The combination of clear rule names, config files, environment specs, and built-in reporting (ex. `--report`) makes problems easy to diagnose within the workflow.

 ## 3. RNA-seq & Typical Pipelines<a name="3"></a>